AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 ## Use the plugin in your project

-1. The plugin is already included in: base project folder Plugins/AgoraPlugin
+1. The plugin is already included in: [your_project]Plugins/AgoraPlugin
 2. Add plugin dependency into [your_project]/Source/[project_name]/[project_name].Build.cs, Private Dependencies section

 `PrivateDependencyModuleNames.AddRange(new string[] { "AgoraPlugin", "AgoraBlueprintable" });`